 This MNR Review is presented by Monday Night Racing.

 Check out the race recap from Frontstretch’s Joy Tomlinson here.
-Also, you can view the full race broadcast, along with the Frontstretch post-race show featuring Brandon Hauff and Michael Massie, on the Frontstretch YouTube page or the Podium eSports Twitch channel.
-Here are five takeaways from Monday’s action:
+You can also view the full race broadcast, along with the Frontstretch post-race show featuring Brandon Hauff and Michael Massie, on the Frontstretch YouTube Channel.
+Here are five key points coming out of Daytona:

 1) Sorah’s Title Defense Moves Forward

 Coming into Daytona, Sorah had something to prove being nine point below the cutline following a last-lap accident at Richmond.
 Once the green flag dropped, Sorah showed the field why he is the reigning MNR champion by becoming the second multi-race winner of the season, joining last week’s winner Chase Cabre.

 Sorah established himself as a contender from the drop of the green flag, starting in fourth position and staying in the top five throughout the whole opening green flag run.
 However, he would experience some adversity on the first round of green flag pit stops, spinning on pit road and missing his stall due to a technical glitch, pushing him towards the rear of the field.